The KTH Reactor Hall. Photo: Jann Lipka

 Keynote talk: “Swallow Image: A presentation on images as disease and the economy of brain scans in the MS drug market”

-Goldin+Senneby’s work has been exhibited at the biennials in São Paulo, Istanbul, and Gwangju; held solo exhibitions at The Power Plant in Toronto, Kadist in Paris, Tensta konsthall in Stockholm and e-flux in New York; and their works are included in the public collections of Moderna Museet in Stockholm, Centre Pompidou in Paris, the Whitney Museum of American Art, and The Museum of Modern Art (MoMA) in New York.
+Goldin+Senneby has exhibited at the biennials in São Paulo, Istanbul and Gwangju; held solo exhibitions at The Power Plant in Toronto, Kadist in Paris, e-flux in New York, and Index, Konsthall C and Tensta Konsthall in Stockholm.
+Their works are included in the collections of Moderna Museet, Stockholm; Centre Pompidou, Paris; Whitney Museum of American Art; and The Museum of Modern Art in New York.

 Roundtables